Prompting ChatGPT in MNER: Enhanced Multimodal Named Entity Recognition with Auxiliary Refined Knowledge: Ethics Statement

 \section{Ethics Statement}

 In this paper, we use publicly available Twitter-2015, Twitter-2017 datasets for experiments.
-For the auxiliary refined knowledge, we generate them using ChatGPT.
-Therefore, we trust that all data we use does not violate any user's privacy.
+For the auxiliary refined knowledge, PGIM generates them using ChatGPT.
+Therefore, we trust that all data we use does not violate the privacy of any user.